Josh Lowe Player Props: Rays vs. Tigers

-The Tampa Bay Rays, including Josh Lowe (.257 on-base percentage in past 10 games, 55 points below season-long percentage), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+Josh Lowe, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Detroit Tigers, with Matt Manning on the hill, August 6 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Yankees.
+In his last game he had a hitless performance (0-for-1) against the Tigers.

 Josh Lowe Game Info & Props vs. the Tigers